Masoud Pezeshkian: Presidency (since 2024)

-Iran–Israel war
+In his address to the UN General Assembly on 24 September 2024, Pezeshkian expressed a desire to open a 'constructive chapter' in Iran's international relations.
+He stated that Tehran was 'ready to engage' with Western powers regarding its nuclear program, provided they acted in good faith.

+Pezeshkian has consistently condemned Israel's military actions in Gaza as "genocide" and "crimes against humanity," frequently criticizing the international community and Western nations for their silence and complicity.
+In his 2025 UN General Assembly address and other statements, he accused Israel of massacring civilians, destroying infrastructure, and enforcing starvation.

+Patrick Wintour, diplomatic editor of The Guardian, has described Pezeshkian as uncharismatic and lacking authority.
+Pezeshkian has said that he cannot solve the country's problems in his role as president.
+He described himself as beholden to Iranian supreme leader Ali Khamenei on foreign policy issues and hampered on domestic issues such as social media regulation.
+Meanwhile, conservative Iranian politicians have criticized him for publicizing his inability to solve or improve conditions for Iranian citizens.
+At the same time, the reformist newspaper Tejarat-e Farda has described "weaknesses in his performance."

+Twelve-Day War

-On 13 June 2025, Israel launched airstrikes against Iran, marking the beginning of the Iran–Israel war.
+On 13 June 2025, Israel launched airstrikes against Iran, marking the beginning of the Twelve-Day War.
 In response, Pezeshkian ordered the suspension of Iran's cooperation with the International Atomic Energy Agency.

-The Fars news agency and U.S. intelligence sources confirmed that Israeli forces attempted to assassinate Pezeshkian on 16 June.
+The Fars News Agency and U.S. intelligence sources confirmed that Israeli forces attempted to assassinate Pezeshkian on 16 June.
 In the opening hours of the war, Israeli air and ground forces assassinated some of Iran's prominent military leaders, nuclear scientists, and politicians.
 The assassination attempt included a strike on a building where Pezeshkian was having a meeting with other top Iranian officials.
 The strike used six missiles or bombs to target the building's entrances and exits to block escape routes and disrupt air circulation.
 Despite a power cut to the targeted floor, Iranian officials, including Pezeshkian, managed to escape through a pre-planned emergency exit.
 According to reports, Pezeshkian was lightly injured while escaping the assassination attempt, suffering a minor leg injury.